How Arizona ‘lost control of the epidemic’

 Physicians fear there is now less buy-in from a public weary of restrictions and polarized by a highly partisan response to the health crisis.
 In Southern states, some epidemiologists also are cautioning about what they are calling a “reverse summer effect,” with warm weather — once thought to interrupt the spread of the virus — driving residents into indoor spaces with recycled air.

-“My level of frustration is high,” the AARP’s Kennedy said.
+“My level of frustration is high,” Kennedy of AARP said.
 “We could have stopped this.”

 The last time she met with Ducey was March 11, Kennedy said, when she stood by his side as he declared a health emergency and promised to safeguard nursing homes and assisted-living facilities.
 He has failed to follow through on those efforts, she argued, saying testing of facility staffers has remained inadequate and equipment needs have gone unmet.
 Cara Christ, Ducey’s health director, has been absent as well, Kennedy said, pulling out of plans for a virtual town hall meeting with AARP members in April.